Masterpiece 2022: Sims Hilditch x Philip Mould

-This year, the theme of the collection will focus on feminine glamour in portraiture.
-Our challenge was to create a design which provides the perfect backdrop for a range of artworks from different era’s, all of which are painted in a variety of styles.
-The design has to invite the viewer into an engaging and sumptuous interior which showcases the artwork in a dynamic and thoughtful way.
+This year, the theme of the collection focused on feminine glamour in portraiture.
+Our challenge was to create a design which provided the perfect backdrop for a range of artworks from different eras, all of which are painted in a variety of styles.
+The design had to invite the viewer into an engaging and sumptuous interior which showcased the artwork in a dynamic and thoughtful way.

 What was the inspiration behind the stand?

 The inspiration behind for the stand came from the juxtaposition of art and architecture in history.
 Firstly, the design had to give a glimpse of what lies beyond the front façade, to invite the viewer inside and on a journey through the space.
 Working with the symmetry of the space, we framed key views to focus on certain paintings and we introduced a series of arches to contrast with the straight lines and delight the eye.
 Lastly, we were inspired to create a dramatic palette to complement the beautiful rich colours present in the oil paintings.